How to Visit Ujjain – [Top Things to Do in Ujjain]

 Other Jantar Mantars in India

 Delhi was expensive (100 INR, and pretty damned poor).
-(Our bad experience in Delhi really put me off) Jaipur was well kept, expensive, but informative).
+Jaipur was well kept, a little expensive, but informative.
 And now here, the entrance is just 10 rupees.
 I think we woke up the guy selling tickets.
-What’s unique about this Jantar Mantar is that it’s actually still in use to measure elements of astronomy here in India.
+What’s unique about this Jantar Mantar is that it’s actually still in use to measure elements of astronomy here in India – that’s pretty cool!
 The others are mere tourist attractions.

-That explains a lot, says Nige, as we wander around the site, paint peeling, standing water pools abound.
+That explains a lot, says Nige, as we wander around the site which is quite interesting although there is paint peeling and standing water pools abound.

 Travel Tips for Exploring India